 Kris Barrett has been a local veterinary technician for over 16 years.
 “I’ve lived in Traverse City most of my life.
 We always had multiple cats & dogs, a rabbit, fish and several pocket pets.
 I got my first dog, Murphy Brown, a Golden Retriever, as soon as I bought my first house.
 Clyde, my Chocolate Lab, came along not much later.
 They both lived to almost 15.
 Working with animals was most certainly my calling.
 I now have an Orange Pomeranian named Skuppy (for Scrappy Puppy) and Brody, a very young at heart Yellow Lab , a Torti cat named Cricket and an elderly pet Rat named Templeton.
 I’ve dealt with many heath issues with my own pets, from Epilepsy, Diabetes, Kidney Failure and Cancers.
 Taking care of animals has always been an honor for me and I wouldn’t have it any other way.”

 Taryn Heaton has a way with animals and years of experience as a volunteer at both the humane society and horse rescue.
 Taryn also has over ten years of experience in the health industry, working as a nurse assistant and case manager.
 With a caring spirit and empathetic, heart she has also volunteered at homeless shelters.
 Taryn has boundless energy and looks forward to sharing her conscientious care with your furry loved ones.
-Taryn is currently working on a degree in Social Work and swims competitively.
-She has the energy to keep up with even our most exuberant friends!
+Taryn swims competitively and has the energy to keep up with even our most exuberant friends!

 Although Char currently does not share her life with a furry friend, she frequently has the pleasure of caring for her family and friends’ dogs and cats when they travel.
 Char says, “I will care for your animals like they are my own – with lots of love and kindness.”
 Char has already proven herself to be an invaluable addition to the team.
 “Char brings such warmth to those she visits,” relates Susan, “and she is meticulous about their care.”